 2. Creating A Clean Work Environment

-We all know the importance of a clean work environment is required to make your working day less distracting.
+We all understand the importance of a clean work environment to make your workday less distracting.

-To improve working from home, it is always a good start to ensure your workspace is clean and structured.
+To improve working from home, it's always a good start to ensure your workspace is clean and structured.
 You don’t want to see a pile of plates in the corner of your eye or start reading that magazine sitting on the desk!

-This one is as true for the office as it is when working from home.
+This one is as true for the office as for working from home.
 Nevertheless, working from home comes with extra challenges, for example, lunch.
-Always good to save some leftovers or make a sandwich the night before, instead of spending twenty minutes over the stove.
+Always good to save some leftovers or make a sandwich the night before, instead of spending twenty minutes at the stove.

-Likewise, when working from home, when you really need to speak to a colleague in relation to some work for a client it is not as easy as in the office.
+Likewise, when working from home, arranging to speak to a colleague in relation to some work for a client it is not as easy as in the office.
 In this case, setting up a time to check in with them the night before, saves the hassle of trying to get hold of them in the morning.